devjam/reactro/README.md

 can set data for template resource.
 props and root state will be set automatically.
 so can't use props and state keyword.

+###### style
+set css string.
+It will be added into html head automatically when it will be needed. it needs name option if you use this featuer.

 ###### events
 can add DOM events and pubsub events.